 Unfortunately, there are no safe prescription repellants for cats.
 Since there's also no treatment for heartworm disease in cats, it's very important to keep your cat on heartworm prevention and implement environmental controls to repel mosquitoes.

-Mosquito-repelling Yard Options
+Mosquito-Repelling Yard Options

+• Eliminate stagnant water.
 Mosquitoes love locations with standing water since it makes an ideal breeding ground.
 Cover, clean, or eliminate water containers, ponds, or puddles.

+• Attract mosquito-eating birds.
 Grow plants or provide feeders that attract birds in your area that love to nibble on mosquitoes.

+• Attract dragonflies.
 Create a habitat away from your home to lure the mosquitoes away and attract the dragonflies to eat them.

+• Professional outdoor mosquito control.
 You can have your yard area treated by a licensed professional who can eliminate and provide a barrier against mosquitoes (and ticks, as a bonus).
 Keeping mosquitoes away aids in the prevention of heartworm disease especially when combined with a heartworm preventative.
 Just make sure the products they use are safe for your pets.

-What Mosquito Repellants Are NOT Safe for Pets?
+What Mosquito Repellants Are Not Safe for Pets?

 Never apply mosquito repellant on your pet that isn't intended for pets (like human-only products).
 Some repellants claim to be safe for pets, whether commercially produced or DIY recipes, but can actually be harmful.
 Always consult your veterinarian before applying any commercial or DIY products.